nicenemo/nicenemo.github.io/content/post/2020-05-23-keys_to_your_fingers.md

 [Windows](https://www.hanselman.com/blog/CollectingWindows10AnniversaryEditionKeyboardShortcuts.aspx)
 or Mac and your favourite programs can be useful.
 Did you know that Microsoft calls pressing the combination of _Shift_, _Control_, _Alt_ and _Windows_, the _Office Key_ ?
-It can be used to start Office the following Office programs:
+It can be used to start the following Office programs:

 |Key      | Function                                                                               |
 |:--------|:---------------------------------------------------------------------------------------|